Code-Institute-Submissions/reaction-game/README.md

 in a landscape position where I believe the gameboard will be too small.

 ### Existing Features
-**Start Game Button** - allows players to start interacting with the game.
-The button triggers the timer to initiate the 60 seconds countdown and the function to show target items on the page.<br>
+**Start Game Button**
+<br>Allows players to start interacting with the game.
+The button triggers the timer to initiate the 60 seconds countdown and
+the function to show target items on the page.<br>

+**Target Items**
-**Target Items** - is randomly positioned on the page at various intervals.
-When clicked the score will increment by 10 if the target items are clicked within 1 second, and by 5 if the item is clicked over 1 second.
+<br>Is randomly positioned on the page at various intervals.
+When clicked the score will increment by 10
+if the target items are clicked within 1 second, and by 5 if the item is clicked over 1 second.
 The player will be able to follow the time difference between each clicked item which is updated at the bottom of the gameboard.<br>

+**Timer**
-**Timer** - closing to end of game time the timer visually enhances this by changing color to yellow followed by red.<br>
+<br>Closing to end of game time the timer visually enhances this by changing color to yellow followed by red.<br>

+**Modal**
-**Modal** - the modal will pop up when the game end and will show the player his or her total score.
+<br>The modal will pop up when the game end and will show the player his or her total score.
 The player will at this time have two choices presented on two buttons: resume the game or go to the home page.

-### Features Left to Implement
+### Future Features
 - Levels of difficulty by offering three sets of timeframes (beginner, intermediate, and advanced).
 - Some target items of a certain color decrease the score when clicked.
 The player needs to be fast and attentive.
 - A scoreboard for players to register their score and compare it with others on the web page.